anteliaofficial/discography/README.md

 session that doesn't have the conversation history where this was built.
 It assumes no prior context.
 If you're Claude (or another model) reading this
 cold: read this whole file before touching code.
-It'll save you from re-deriving decisions that were already made deliberately.
+It'll save you from re-deriving decisions that were already made deliberately, and from "fixing" things that are actually intentional (see **Brand & scope**, first thing below — it exists because a past session almost flagged an intentional design choice as a bug).

 **What this is:** a single-file, no-build, no-backend PWA that streams **The Complete Discography of Mauro Fuentes** directly from a Google Drive